B.A. in Government

 Take Hold of Your Future with a Government Degree

 The world of politics needs more influential voices like yours.
-Regent’s Bachelor of Arts in Government will help prepare you for a career in public service, government, teaching, and beyond.
+Regent’s Bachelor of Arts in Government can help you prepare for a career in public service, government, teaching, and beyond.
 Choose from one of three concentrations or pursue a general government degree to customize to your interests and career goals.
 Explore the world’s political systems and philosophies and how they affect policies today — all from a Christian perspective.

 PURSUE ACADEMIC EXCELLENCE

-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
-Our programs have also been ranked as the #1 Best Online Bachelor's Programs in Virginia 10 years in a row (2013-2022).
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2025).
+Our programs have also been ranked as the #1 Best Online Bachelor's Programs in Virginia 13 years in a row (2013-2025).

 SHARPEN YOUR SKILLS